paulmarcliu/CmdLineParser/README.md

 # C/C++ Command Line Parser utility function
+Update:  8/3/17.
+Noticed that the gtest executable was not being produced.
+The cmake file was not configured to produce both the executable and the gtest executable.
+I must have checked in the wrong version.
+The gtest executable is CmdLineParser_test and the executable is CmdLineParser.

 This is a small C++ utility classed used to parse the command line argument list and return the command line option parameter or just detect presence of the